Work With Me

 1:1 Coaching

 An ongoing partnership built around your goals, your pace, and the questions that keep you up at night.
-Typically 6–12 sessions over 3–6 months.
-We start with a free 30-minute consult, no pressure, no pitch.
+Typically 10–12 sessions over 3–6 months.
+We start with a free 30-minute consult, then tailor a coaching package that works for you.

 - A dedicated thought partner who isn't your parent, your partner, your boss, or your algorithm (and no, asking ChatGPT the same question 12 different ways doesn't count)